Benyormin/fineTuneBert/README.md

-After 10-fold cross-validation, the average accuracy achieved by the fine-tuned BERT model on the CR dataset is 0.9029, demonstrating its effectiveness in sentiment analysis tasks.
+After 10-fold cross-validation, the average accuracy achieved by the fine-tuned BERT model on the CR dataset is 0.9029 and the average F1-score is 0.9255, demonstrating its effectiveness in sentiment analysis tasks.

 ## Requirements
 Python